faerber-lab/RAGentA/README.md

 - Generates answers to follow-up questions
 - Integrates new information with original answer

-This multi-stage approach with specialized agents allows RAGent to produce more accurate, comprehensive, and properly cited answers compared to simpler RAG approaches.
+This multi-stage approach with specialized agents allows RAGentA to produce more accurate, comprehensive, and properly cited answers compared to simpler RAG approaches.

 ## Evaluation
 To evaluate RAG performance, use the metrics in `RAG_evaluation.py`: